 * Something I love about my WiP.

-That my girls are still begging for me to work on it and read it to them.
+That my girls are still begging for me to work on my middle grade fantasy (Refuge) and read it to them.
 Because it has unicorns and magic and I love that my almost 13-year-old doesn't think she's too grown up for unicorns yet.

 Whats your biggest challenge or inspiration this week?